slalom/dataops-docs/labs/data-lake.md

 ## Lab Objectives

-- Create a new repository from a sample template repo which already exists.
+- Create a new repository from an existing template repo.
 - Clone and open the new repository on your local workstation.
 - Customize the infrastructure and add credentials as needed.
 - Use `terraform apply` to deploy the foundations of the core data lake environment, including three S3 buckets, the VPC, and the public and private subnets.